 It is usually harder to identify a stress rash in people with pre-existing skin conditions, as the symptoms can be similar.
 As stress can prevent the skin from healing properly, a sudden onset of worsening skin conditions may indicate a stress rash.

 When a person experiences stress, the body releases the hormone cortisol.
-Cortisol can negatively affect the immune and inflammation systems.
-This may make the body more susceptible to illnesses and allergens.

 In those with pre-existing conditions, the weakening of the immune system combined with cortisol’s effect on the inflammation system may cause a flare-up or worsen symptoms.